 And your firm decision not to multitask allows you to put your usual burdens aside.
 Once done, this can be one the best things about Special Time for you.
 You have just one thing to do, one person to focus on.
 Who knows what will happen?
 Bring it on!

 For you, Special Time is a moving meditation on how special your child is.
-You might be able to feel the miracle of her existence again like you once did.
+You might be able to feel the miracle of their existence again like you once did.

-For your child, it’s a beam of reassurance straight from your heart to hers.
-She might not always let on that she feels that beam.
-Sometimes, for reasons particular to your child, she might have to be careful not to let on that she counts on you, hopes for you, loves to feel your attention.
-She might have to invest energy in looking “ordinary” on the outside, while you pour your attention on her and treat her as special.
+For your child, it’s a beam of reassurance straight from your heart to theirs.
+They might not always let on that they feel that beam.
+Sometimes, for reasons particular to your child, they might have to be careful not to let on that they count on you and love to feel your attention.
+They might have to invest energy in looking “ordinary” on the outside, while you pour your attention on them and treat them as special.
 But this will change over time.

 You’ll know your attention was absorbed later in the day.
-You might see a bit more affection, a bit more laughter, or you might hear about issues or experiences she hadn’t talked about before.
-Your child might cry long and hard about a little thing, opening up the feelings she didn’t dare to express before.
-Your child may have a fiery upset, trusting you to anchor her while she blasts off the fears that kept her guarded, worried, testy.
-You can welcome these signs that your attention has made her feel safer, and that she’s trusting you to understand that feelings rushing out allow love and contentment to flow in.
+You might see a bit more affection, a bit more laughter, or you might hear about issues or experiences they haven’t talked about before.
+Your child might cry long and hard about a little thing, opening up the feelings they didn’t dare to express before.
+Your child may have a fiery upset, trusting you to anchor them while they blast off the fears that kept them guarded, worried, testy.
+You can welcome these signs that your attention has made them feel safer, and that they are trusting you to understand that feelings rushing out allow love and contentment to flow in.

 Do you want more suggestions on how to use Special Time?
 Check out our free video series.
 In the first video, you’ll get a step by step guide to using Special Time and some fun examples of what it can look like.
 Get your videos now.